 - Restructurings A restructuring provision is recognized when the Entity has developed a detailed formal plan for the restructuring and has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement the plan or announcing its main features to those affected by it.
-The measurement of a restructuring provision includes only the direct expenditures arising from the restructuring, which are those amounts that are both necessarily entailed by the restructuring and not associated with the ongoing activities of the entity. - Reserve for purchase of own shares Purchases and sales of shares are recognized directly in reserve acquisition of treasury shares at cost of acquisition and placement respectively.
-Any gain or loss is recognized in the net stock issuance premium. - w.
-Financial instruments Financial assets and financial liabilities are recognized when a group entity becomes a party to the contractual provisions of the instruments.
+The measurement of a restructuring provision includes only the direct expenditures arising from the restructuring, which are those amounts that are both necessarily entailed by the restructuring and not associated with the ongoing activities of the Entity. - Reserve for purchase of own shares Purchases and sales of shares are recognized directly in the reserve for acquisition of treasury shares, at cost of acquisition and placement respectively.
+Any gain or loss is recognized as net stock issuance premium.
+Sales are recorded directly as an increase in common stock at theoretical par value; the gain or loss on the sale is recorded as a share repurchase premium, and the difference compared to the selling price is recorded against the reserve for acquisition of treasury, which is included in retained earnings. - w.
+Financial instruments Financial assets and financial liabilities are recognized when the Entity becomes a party to the contractual provisions of the instruments.

 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial liabilities at fair value through profit or loss.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognized immediately in profit or loss.